vladimiryardan/Taffy-Wiki/Getting-Started.md

 >This page gives a brief overview of implementing a REST API using Taffy.
 For an index of available documentation or for a high level explanation of Taffy, see the [[Home]] page.
 For in-depth documentation on all available methods, see the [[Index of API Methods]].

 **Like videos more than reading?** I presented about REST and Taffy, covering the basics of Taffy and a few more advanced examples at the 2011 [cfObjective](http://www.cfobjective.com) conference.
-[Watch the recording and get my slides here](???????).
+[Watch the recording and get my slides here](http://fusiongrokker.com/post/my-cfobjective-2011-slides-notes).

-^------ fix link

 For the most part, Taffy uses convention over configuration, but there are a few configuration details that can't be pragmatically solved with conventions.
 In those cases, configuration kept to a minimum [using metadata](/atuttle/Taffy/wiki/Configuration-via-Metadata) where possible.